Dr Catherine Baker

 Summary

 Catherine Baker is a specialist in post-Cold War history, international relations and cultural studies.
 Her initial research explored the politics of national identity and popular music during and after the Yugoslav Wars, and she has researched the cultural politics of the Eurovision Song Contest and other international competitive events for more than fifteen years, including what they reveal about changing relationships between LGBTQ+ and national identities in Europe since the 1990s.
+In 2023-4, when the BBC and Liverpool had hosted Eurovision on Ukraine's behalf, she led a study of Eurovision's cultural relations and soft power impact commissioned by the British Council in partnership with Liverpool City Council and the Department for Culture, Media and Sport.
 Her next book project will investigate the 'performance' of national identity through Eurovision since the end of the Cold War.

 Her research is also committed to situating the post-Yugoslav region in a transnational and global context, including its complex position in the global politics of race and the legacies of multiple forms of imperialism and colonialism for the region.
 She combines her work on the post-Yugoslav region with attention to struggles over how to narrate national identity and its relationship with other collective identities within the UK, as the multinational country where she lives and works, and she also researches the politics of militarism in popular culture and everyday life in both settings.
 Her interests in narratives of identity extend to how individuals narrate their own relationships to nationhood, war and conflict through oral history, and she has interviewed former interpreters/translators and foreign peacekeepers in studying UN and NATO peace operations in former Yugoslavia.